 We would always advise that an electronic carbon monoxide alarm is fitted in any room with an open-flued heating appliance.
 This also applies to open fires and log burners.
-Carbon monoxide alarms are freely available for under £20.
-They usually last for about 5 years and should then be replaced.
+Carbon monoxide alarms are freely available for around £25.
+Depending on the model, they may last between 5 and 10 years and should then be replaced.

 New regulations require a carbon monoxide alarm to be fitted in any habitable room in domestic premises (except a room containing a cooker) if a new fixed gas appliance is installed.
 Even stricter rules apply to properties which are let.

 © BSL 2023 – Feel free to make individual copies of this article but please don’t copy it onto your own website; link to the article instead.